Bailey Heath

 Research

 Broadly, my interests are in algebraic geometry, algebra, and number theory.
 Currently, I am studying the representation dimensions of algebraic tori.
+In my doctoral dissertation, I studied the degrees of matrix representations of algebraic tori via G-lattices.
 My written comprehensive exam, which largely follows the first six and a half chapters of William Waterhouse's Introduction to Affine Group Schemes, provides some background about what this means.

 I was awarded a Support to Promote Advancement of Research and Creativity (SPARC) research grant through the University of South Carolina for May 2023 - July 2024.
-You can find part of my proposal, along with other materials I've produced (such as slides from presentations), under the "Research" tab above.
+Here is my narrative proposal for the grant, which is intended to motivate and provide some background on the project for people in STEM but not in mathematics.

 Personal